DFE-Digital/bat-design-history/app/posts/find-teacher-training/2022-02-11-updating-international-candidates-section.md

 This is because visa sponsorship availability is more complicated than we previously believed, and depends upon either who the accrediting body is (for Student visas) or who the employer is (for Skilled worker visas), and therefore the information as collected through Publish may not be accurate.

-This is not ideal, and we hope to be able to improve this in future changes to Publish, enabling us to be more certain in the language used.
+We plan to make some changes to Publish, so that we can offer candidates more certainty in the future.

 We have also added a sub-section titled ‘International qualifications’ which gives more explicit information about statements of comparability from UK ENIC, including that candidates may be able to get this for free.